konnov/protocols-made-fun/_posts/2024-07-05-solarkraft-part5.md

   - the starting state for ledger's transaction set, which is the end state of the previous ledger.
 - Step 10: the starting state $$S_i$$ for transaction $$T_i$$ is determined, which is the result of applying all other transactions preceding $$T_i$$ in the apply order determined at step 8.

-_It is worth noting that the apply order determined at step 8 is also a new information, which influences transaction validity (and ultimately determines $$S_i$$).
+_It is worth noting that the order of application determined at step 8 is also a new piece of information, which influences transaction validity (and ultimately determines $$S_i$$).
 Nevertheless, as steps 8-10 happen essentially at the same time (see [LedgerManagerImpl::closeLedger](https://github.com/stellar/stellar-core/blob/2ba9f8de47faca0b9e3bf3da540f38f15665606b/src/ledger/LedgerManagerImpl.cpp#L894-L906)), this difference in timing is immaterial.
 For conceptual reasons we prefer to focus on step 10._

 When speaking about practicality, timing and throughput parameters start playing an important role: